jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

-Shoujing Ke is a senior undergraduate student at University of Florida majoring in Computer Science.
+Shoujing Ke was an undergraduate student at University of Florida majoring in Computer Science.
 He enjoys coding (e.g., C++ and Python), and he likes photograph, fitness, cooking,  basketball, badminton, and reading.

 &nbsp;
 <br/>